Charles McCombe

 R v G (2022) (Southwark Crown Court, sitting at Prospero House)

-Represented a police officer charged with perverting the course of justice and theft.
+Represented a defendant at trial who was charged with perverting the course of justice and theft, relating to his conduct as a police officer.

 R v G (2022) (Croydon Crown Court)